 You may find lower prices from individuals selling their used smartphones online.
 But a lower price may not turn out to be a better "deal" if the phone comes with technical problems (or, even worse, turns out to be stolen).
 If you buy a used phone from someone you don't know, you'll be unprotected when something goes wrong.

 7. How do other people feel about their used phones?

 According to one consumer survey, more than two-thirds (67%) of refurbished phone owners said they had no complaints about their devices — very near to the portion of new smartphone owners who said the same thing about their devices (69%).
 In fact, more than 4 out of 5 people who bought a refurbished device said they were “highly satisfied” with their products.

 Quality savings and protection from Verizon.

 Now that you know a little more about Certified Pre-Owned phones, are you ready to take the plunge?
-Verizon CPO devices are guaranteed to be fully functional, come with a 90-day limited warranty and are eligible for Total Mobile Protection.
+Verizon CPO devices are guaranteed to be fully functional and are eligible for Total Mobile Protection.
 It’s a win-win: a quality device at a lower price.
 Shop for a new-to-you device now.